 Chard is a great way to add vitamins and minerals to your diet since it’s very high in vitamin K, vitamin A, vitamin C, and a good source of copper, magnesium, iron, vitamins B6, vitamin E and others.

 Kale also fits much of the same description and growing requirements, though some may not like it as much.
+Both of these fast growing vegetables would be easy to dry or freeze also.

 Many lettuces are tolerant of cold temperatures (even light snow or frost), but will bolt (get tall and bitter) if they get too warm.
 Lettuce doesn’t need a lot of space or light, so you can even keep a container in the windowsill if you like.
 If your indoor plants get fruit flies or mites, use soapy water spray to kill them (full organic bug control options here).